mbcatalog/mbcatalog.github.io/README.md

 # Mushobetis – T-shirt Store

-Official website of **Mushobetis**®, an independent brand focused on the design and sale of original t-shirts.
+Official website of **Musho Betis**®, an independent brand focused on the design and sale of original t-shirts.
 This site allows customers to browse the catalog, read store policies, and place secure orders through integration with an external e-commerce platform.

 ---